Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Controlled Markov Diffusions and Its Dual Representation

 Denote by $\mathcal{D}$ the set of real-valued functions on $\mathcal{X}$.
 Then we define an operator $\mathcal{L}:\mathcal{M}_{\mathbb{G}}(0)\rightarrow \mathcal{D}$:

-Note that the supremum in (\ref{dual_formulation}) is over the set $\mathbb{A}$ not the set $\mathbb{A}_{\mathbb{F}}$, i.e., the control $a_k$ is made based on the exposed future information.
+Note that the supremum in (\ref{dual_formulation}) is over the set $\mathbb{A}$ not the set $\mathbb{A}_{\mathbb{G}}$, i.e., the control $a_k$ can be based on the future information.
 The optimization problem inside the expectation in (\ref{dual_formulation}) is usually referred to as the \emph{inner optimization problem}.
-In particular, the right hand side of (\ref{dual_formulation}) is well-suited to Monte Carlo simulation: we can simulate a realization of $\textbf{v}=\{v_{1},\cdots,v_{K}\}$ and solve the inner optimization problem:
+In particular, the right hand side of (\ref{dual_formulation}) is well suited to Monte Carlo simulation: we can simulate a realization of $\textbf{v}=\{v_{1},\cdots,v_{K}\}$ and solve the following inner optimization problem:

 which is in fact a \emph{deterministic} dynamic program.
 The optimal value $I(x,M,\textbf{v})$ is an unbiased estimator of $(\mathcal{L}M)(x)$.